Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Define a role-based policy on the other accounts' roles to deny access when a request meets the condition of `aws:SecureTransport`: `false`.
 - [ ] Define a resource-based policy on the KMS key to deny access when a request meets the condition of `aws:SecureTransport`: `false`.

-### A developer has an application that stores data in an Amazon S3 bucket.
-The application uses an `HTTP` API to store and retrieve objects.
-When the `PutObject` API operation adds objects to the S3 bucket the developer must encrypt these objects at rest by using server-side encryption with Amazon S3 managed keys (SSE-S3).
-Which solution will meet this requirement?

-- [ ] Create an AWS Key Management Service (AWS KMS) key.
-Assign the KMS key to the S3 bucket.
-- [x] Set the `x-amz-server-side-encryption` header when invoking the `PutObject` API operation.
-- [ ] Provide the encryption key in the `HTTP` header of every request.
-- [ ] Apply TLS to encrypt the traffic to the S3 bucket.

 ### A SysOps Administrator is maintaining a web application using an Amazon CloudFront web distribution, an Application Load Balancer (ALB), Amazon RDS, and Amazon EC2 in a `VPC`.
 All services have logging enabled.
-The Administrator needs to investigate HTTP Layer 7 status codes from the web application.
+The Administrator needs to investigate `HTTP` Layer 7 status codes from the web application.
 Which log sources contain the status codes?
 (Choose two.)

 - [ ] `VPC` Flow Logs.
 - [ ] AWS CloudTrail logs.